Arizona AG gives county OK for full ballot hand counts - KESQ

 “Judd, Crosby and (county Recorder David) Stevens are hell bent on appeasing MAGA election deniers instead of doing what’s right for our county,” the post continued.

-The hand count would take place along with the machine count and the machine count used for the legal results.
+The hand count would take place along with the machine count, and the machine count will be used for the legal results.

 The informal opinion issued Friday by Attorney General Mark Brnovich’s office came as the board has been battling with Democratic Secretary of State Katie Hobbs.
 She warned officials there not to expand the required small hand count to all races because it was illegal.
 Hobbs is the state’s top election official and is running for governor.